 Bambara is officially the first half of the Summit.
 After crossing the Mandakini river over the Bridge, heading to the second half is the difficult part, while the trek altitude to the summit is high and needs a lot of effort for the base camp. while there are many Camps operated by GMVN (Garhwal Mandal Vikas Nigam), Restaurants run by local villagers.

 Base camp is about 1.5 km away from the temple, which is the nearest stop to the temple.
 Base camp has many camp houses, which ultimately give you the reason to rest overnight for getting ready to see the most beautiful lord shiva temple surrounded around the range of Himalayas.

 THE STORY OF KEDARNATH TEMPLE

 The Temple was built by Adi Shankaracharya in the 8th century.
-The builders kept in mind that in Hindu religion Shiv, to whom Kedarnath is dedicated, is a not only a saviour but also a destroyer.
-So the entire temple complex and the area was built in such a way that the shrine would be able to survive natural disasters.
+The builders kept in mind that in the Hindu religion Shiv, to whom Kedarnath is dedicated, is not only a savior but also a destroyer.
+So the entire temple complex and the area were built in such a way that the shrine would be able to survive natural disasters.
 Adi Shankaracharya is believed to have died aged 32, at Kedarnath, Texts say that he was last seen by his disciples behind the Kedarnath temple, walking in the Himalayas until he was not traced.